Recruiting at the University of Minnesota

 Tips for Engaging Students

-• Write complete and easy to read position descriptions using these posting tips.
+• Write complete and easy to read position descriptions.
 Each position ought to have an official position title rather than a buzzword-filled advertisement and/or pay rate.

 • Pay special attention to the job roles and qualifications associated with your posting in Handshake, these drive whether your job will show up in search results and feeds for students and alumni.
 You can set broad qualifications, but we recommend avoiding ‘all majors’ and ‘all years.’